-You can use online databases to search by keyword for the latest studies about a particular topic.
-The more specific your keywords, the more likely you are to find helpful information about a particular treatment or therapy.
+You can use online databases to search by keyword for the latest studies about a particular condition or treatment option.
+The more specific your keywords, the more likely you are to find helpful information.

-Some articles require a subscription to access the information, but not all.
-In some cases, even if you can’t access a particular article, you can usually read the “abstract” or a summary of the study.
+Some scholarly articles require a subscription to access the information, but not all.
+Even if you can’t access a particular article, you can usually read the “abstract” or a summary of the study.

 Practical Pain Management